 And while you’re evaluating your provider, be sure to look for red flags that could indicate it’s time to switch processors.

-When to Consider Switching from Stripe
+When to Switch from Stripe to a High-Risk Payment Processor

 Not sure if it’s time to move on?
 Watch for these signs:

-• You’ve been flagged
+- You’ve been flagged

-• Your industry is considered high-risk
+- Your industry is considered high-risk

-• You’re processing over €50,000/month
+- You’re processing over €50,000/month

-• You’re planning to expand internationally
+- You’re planning to expand internationally

 Here’s some good news – you don’t need to pick just one provider.
 Many businesses run a hybrid setup:

-• Use Stripe or PayPal for low-risk payments
+- Use Stripe or PayPal for low-risk payments

 This approach offers flexibility and business continuity in case one provider freezes or closes your account.